How high above my window do I fit my curtain pole?

 Rather than fitting your curtain pole first and then taking your final drop (length) measurement, measure the exact length of your new ready-made curtains (or even your own existing or new made to measure curtains if you already have them) and put your pole up at the correct height for the length of the curtains.
 Depending on the heading type on your curtains, there are two different methods of doing this, so here are two easy examples of how to do it using 90” drop ready-made curtains:

-For curtains with gathered or tailored headings
+How to hang curtains with gathered or tailored headings

 For curtains which have a heading tape at the top which needs to be gathered prior to fitting, or for hand tailored headings such as pinch-pleat or goblet headings, you will need to use curtain pole rings on your curtain pole to attach the curtains to.
 The curtains attach to the pole rings with curtain hooks or stab hooks, which are hooked through the little hook eyes at the bottom of the curtain pole rings.